TheWhiteWord/Bella/Bella/src/memory/README.md

 2. **Fast Model**: `all-minilm` (384-dimensional vectors) - Used for faster operations where speed is more important than maximum accuracy.
 3. **Summary Model**: `summary` - Used for generating concise memory summaries.

-These models provide a balance of accuracy and performance, with automatic fallback mechanisms:
-- Semantic similarity is used first for relevance detection
-- If embeddings fail, rule-based methods provide a robust fallback
-- Caching reduces redundant embedding calculations
+The system has a clean hierarchical approach to memory operations:
+1. Primary embedding-based similarity (nomic-embed-text) for highest accuracy
+2. Fast embedding-based similarity (all-minilm) for time-sensitive operations
+3. TF-IDF similarity as a robust fallback when embeddings are unavailable

+This streamlined approach provides optimal performance while maintaining reliability across different scenarios.

 ## Interaction Flow